RHFieldProductManagement/acm-htb/rhacm-prerelease.md

     $ ./start.sh --watch
     ~~~

-24. Once the start.sh script completes the RHACM components should be installed and ready to use.
+24. Once the `start.sh` script completes the RHACM components are installed and ready to use.
+25. You can view the successful installation with the following command:

+    ~~~bash
+    $ oc get sub -n open-cluster-management

+    NAME                        PACKAGE                       SOURCE                CHANNEL acm-operator-subscription   advanced-cluster-management   acm-custom-registry   release-2.5
+    ~~~

+25. You can find the ACM UI by checking for its route:

+    ~~~bash
+    $ oc get routes | grep multicloud multicloud-console   multicloud-console.apps.clusterexample.com          management-ingress   https   reencrypt/Redirect   None
+    ~~~

+## Uninstall RHACM Pre-release

-25. If RHACM should be uninstalled just run the ./uninstall.sh script in ~/deploy.
+If RHACM needs to be uninstalled just run the `./uninstall.sh` script in `deploy` directory of the git checkout.